-However, if you are interested in trying cashew-based casein-free diet dairy alternatives,” Bob’s Red Mill sells nutritional yeast online.
+However, if you are interested in trying cashew-based casein-free diet dairy alternatives,” Bob's Red Mill sells nutritional yeast online.
 The product has the “cheese” sauce recipe on the back.
-Plus, you can actually see the recipe without buying the yeast.
+Plus, you can see the recipe without buying the yeast.

-There is a good chance you can find Bob’s Red Mill in your local grocery store, because they are pretty well known.
+There is a good chance you can find Bob's Red Mill in your local grocery store, because they are well known.
 We are blessed to have the Mill only about 20 miles away.
 In fact, we recently went to his 90th birthday party celebration!

-I highly recommend Bob’s Red Mill products (Not an affiliate).
+I highly recommend Bob's Red Mill products (Not an affiliate).
 They have a separate dedicated gluten-free facility to avoid cross contamination.
-And this is just one reason why I love them!
+And this is just one reason I love them!

 Bob's products are also available through Amazon here.

-By the way, if you are considering a gluten-free, casein-free elimination trial, and you aren’t already a subscriber.
+If you are considering a gluten-free, casein-free elimination trial, and you aren't already a subscriber.
 Click here to access the subscriber only freebies page.